Alzymologist/Kampela/docs/development/security/kampela_questions.md

 Keyboard for entering all secrets must be Kampela's own one, secrets must not be transferred in any way.
 Non-secret information could be entered on the phone and transferred to Kampela through NFC.

 ## Decision 11.
 How to personalize Kampela?

 Stickers, watermarks, user drawings.
 This should be encouraged to make swap less possible.

 Also, Kampela may be transparent (casing made from transparent or semi-transparent plastic) so that user can see that the device is not tampered with.

+## Decision 12.
+End of life protocol

+Must destroy device memory.

+Can be activated only in physical contact.
+Quickly.
+But not accidentally.

+Not through the companion and definitely not remotely.

+Exact details must be decided based on specific components.

+## Decision 13.
+Kampela got lost or was for some time unaccounted for

+1. If user has lost Kampela, it must be assumed that the secret got exposed in the worst possible way.
+User must secure secret-associated assets ASAP on their own.

+2. If user has lost and then found Kampela, it must be assumed to be tampered with.
+Kampela with unknown history must be disposed of properly (see the end of life protocol), due to a number of possible attacks involving device swap.

 # Proposed design draft.